Mindset by Carol Dweck – Summary

 Post image for Mindset by Carol Dweck – Summary

-For twenty years, my research has shown that the view you adopt of yourself profoundly affects the way you lead your life.Carol Dweck1
+For twenty years, my research has shown that the view you adopt of yourself profoundly affects the way you lead your life.Carol Dweck ((Dweck (2006).
+Mindset: The New Psychology of Success.
+Ballantine Books.))

 That is the central message in Carol Dweck’s book, Mindset: The New Psychology of Success.